Open PositionsBack to Open Positions

 - Explore and develop novel data visualization tools

 - Collaborate with lab scientists as a project team member

 Some of the highlights of your background are:

-You are not just an amazing Lab Manager, you’re the whole package!
+You are not just an amazing scientist, you’re the whole package!

 Cedilla is leveraging a growing understanding of the principles that dictate protein stability and applying those principles to target proteins that drive cancer and other diseases.
 Cedilla’s integrated product engine includes target-centric and unbiased approaches and is designed to produce small molecule therapeutics that degrade protein targets.
 Although degradation by small molecules has been observed serendipitously, degradation as a mechanism of action has not been pursued systematically in small molecule drug discovery.